-> Employee Health Benefits Insurance can be configured to pay for hospital treatment, GP/specialist visits, dentist visits, lump-sum payouts after accidents, and more.
+Employee Health Benefits (a.k.a.
+Company Health Insurance), can be configured to pay for hospital treatment, GP/specialist visits, dentist visits, lump-sum payouts after accidents, and more.

-> An Employee Health Benefits plan can cover a wide variety of medical costs: hospitalisation fees, GP visits, dentist visits, eyecare visits, and more.
-Plans can be customised to offer a low level of basic coverage, or to offer generous coverage that would rival even the most premium of private health insurance plans.
+An Employee Health Benefits plan provides comprehensive medical coverage for your company.
+It can cover a very wide variety of medical costs: hospitalisation & surgery fees, GP visits, dentist visits, eye care visits, Critical Illness payouts, Personal Accident payouts, and more.
+Plans can be customised to offer a basic level of coverage, or to offer generous coverage that would rival even the most premium of private health insurance plans.

-> Given the high cost of healthcare in Singapore, a good Employee Health Benefits plan is a great way for businesses to attract new employees, retain existing ones, and reward them for their hard work.
+Given the high cost of healthcare in Singapore, a good Employee Health Benefits plan is a great way for businesses to attract new employees, retain existing ones, and reward them for their hard work.
 When designed well, Employee Health Benefits plans are a powerful way to ensure your staff do their very best, and are happy working with your company.

 - Hospitalisation and Surgery costs (i.e. inpatient costs): Pays for hospitalisation and surgery costs – e.g. due to illnesses like cancer, treatment following an accident, etc.

 - Outpatient GP visits: Pays for GP costs for flu, cold, etc.

 - Outpatient Specialist visits: Pays for Specialist costs for consultation, medication, MRIs, etc.

 - TCM visits: Pays for TCM treatment.